salahnomad/salahnomad.github.io/content/malaga-codex/coworking-gems/malaga-coworking-sanctuaries/index.md

 ---
 > #### **The Day Zellige Solved My Code**
 >
 > During the 2023 Feria, stuck on an algorithm bug in that glass box, I escaped to **La Aduana**'s courtyard.
-Tracing a 300-year-old zellige pattern, the solution appeared - the recursive tile logic mirrored my code flaw. **[Functional beauty](/cultural-bridges/art/zellige-heart-digital-mind/) is a timeless algorithm.**
+Tracing a 300-year-old zellige pattern, the solution appeared - the recursive tile logic mirrored my code flaw.
+Functional beauty is a timeless algorithm, a core idea in my [**Zellige work methodology**](/digital-compass/nomad-toolkit/zellige-blueprint/).
 ---

 ### 2. The Mediterranean Triad: Your Productivity Compass